MaryRichelle/weird-JavaScript/README.md

 var x = 5;
  ```

-* variable declaration and function declaration(with function keyword) are hoisted
+* variable declaration (with var keyword)and function declaration(with function keyword) are hoisted
  in this snippet of code because of hoisting ```var x``` (variable declaration ) is taken at the top of the scope where its undefine because its value is not initialized yet and we initialize the value with initializer =

 ***